Location: Oakland, Calif.

 Purpose

-Young Black Climate Leaders (YBCL) program is a cohort of twenty-five youth leaders who receive training to grow, connect, and advance their leadership, work, and role in the climate movement individually and collectively as a network.
+Young Black Climate Leaders (YBCL) is a cohort of 25 youth leaders who receive training to grow, connect, and advance their leadership, work, and role in the climate movement both individually and collectively as a network.
 This leadership development work is rooted in AfroIndigenous principles and practices to heal generational harms and restore connection to Earth as a framework for deep lasting change that can enable all systems and people to thrive in relationships.
 Our core outcome and impact will provide young Black climate leaders with the tools to tackle the complexities of the climate crisis and the diversity of our environmental ecosystem, as well as centering on Black liberation in the field.
-An initial cadre of five young Black leaders will receive intensive coaching and training and then lead a cohort of 20 additional Black youth.
-We have also assembled an amazing partner network of leading-edge thinker-practitioners to support the program and the young leaders.
+An initial cadre of five young Black leaders will receive intensive coaching and training, then lead a cohort of 20 additional Black youths.
+We have also assembled an amazing partner network of leading thinker-practitioners to support the program and the young leaders.

 Goals